meaganng/shopify-assessment-2022/README.md

 ```

 ## c.
 What product was ordered the most by customers in Germany?

+The product that was ordered the most by customers in Germany is
+Boston Crab Meat.

 ```{sql}
 SELECT p.ProductName, SUM(Quantity) AS TotalQuantity
 From Orders AS o, OrderDetails AS od, Products AS p, Customers as c